top of page

 This 2009 stop-motion dark fantasy was the introductory horror movie to countless of children across the world.
 In the unsettling worlds of Coraline, we follow the main character as she journeys between two realities.

-The one she has always known, and the one tucked behind a small door – called “The Other World".
-This stop-motion movie highlights the importance of familial connection and being appreciative of your present reality.
-This timeless classic took over 4 years to complete due to the painstaking nature of miniature making and stop-motion, but evidently, their efforts have paid off.
+The one she has always known, and the one tucked behind a small door – called “The Other World."
+This famous stop-motion movie highlights the importance of familial connection and being appreciative of your present reality.
+This timeless classic took over 4 years to complete due to the painstaking nature of miniature-making and stop-motion, but evidently, their efforts have paid off.

 2. Fantastic Mr. Fox